 Volunteer: Most nonprofits have volunteer opportunities.
 The volunteer to career model is mutually beneficial since you need the experience and the organization needs your help.
 Volunteering is a great way to give back and it’s kind of like a rent to own plan, you can try on the different positions and mission opportunities to see what fits.

-Network: If your list of contacts is full of nothing but fellow performers and you’re looking to make a professional shift, you’re going to have to grow your network.
+Network: If your list of contacts is mostly fellow performers and you’re looking to make a professional shift, you’re going to have to grow your network.
 Reach out, follow up, outline a plan, go to events, galas, meet-ups, and set up a few informational interviews.
 To start making new connections in a totally different field, you’ll have to try new things.
 Here is a guide to reaching out.

 Did you enjoy this post?
 There's plenty more where this came from!
 Subscribe here for updates.